The ’80s Generation: Contemporary Greek Painting from the Sotiris Felios Collection

-The National Gallery – Alexandros Soutzos Museum in cooperation with ‘The other Arcadia’ Foundation organise ‘The ’80s GENERATION Contemporary Greek Painting from the Sotiris Felios Collection’, an exhibition at the National Gallery Annex in Sparta (Coumantaros Art Gallery).
+The National Gallery – Alexandros Soutsos Museum in cooperation with “The other Arcadia” Foundation organise “The ’80s Generation: Contemporary Greek Painting from the Sotiris Felios Collection” exhibition, hosted at the Coumantaros Art Gallery, National Gallery – Alexandros Soutsos Museum, Sparta Annex.

 The artists who cohabitate in the Sotiris Felios Collection chose to express their own personal experiences as well as the passions of their time in a traditional manner: by using brushstrokes and colours for depicting figurative subjects, and mostly human figures.

-It is valid to claim that the Felios Collection hosts a team of masters, headed by Yannis Moralis, and students who share the same commitment to easel painting.
-As to student-painters, those who were either still studying or about to complete their studies in the 80s, stand out.
-Master-painters Moralis, Nikolaou, Mavroidis, Tetsis, Mytaras, Kokkinidis, Dekoulakos, Kessanlis prevail in the Athens School of Fine Arts and a while later their own students, Patraskidis, Botsoglou, Psychopedis, Valavanidis etc., join the team.
-And it was thus that the 80s Generation of painters had the chance to learn the principles of their art from good masters and teachers.
-Those painters who went on to continue their studies at the School of Fine Arts in Paris – and they were more than a handful – chose to do so in Leonardo Cremonini’s atelier.
-The illustrious Italian painter, who was moreover an exceptional teacher, added a spiritual dimension to the visual arts education of his Greek students while at the same time training them in the way they looked at what he used to call ‘the vertigo of the visible’: he taught them how to seek revelation through the trivial.
+It would be valid to claim that the Sotiris Felios Collection hosts a team of masters, headed by Yannis Moralis, and students who share the same commitment to easel painting.
+As to student-painters, those who were either still studying or about to complete their studies in the 1980s, already stand out.
+Master-painters Moralis, Nicolaou, Mavroidis, Tetsis, Mytaras, Kokkinidis, Dekoulakos, Kessanlis prevail in the Athens School of Fine Arts and a while later their own students, Patraskidis, Botsoglou, Psychopedis, Valavanidis et al. join the team.
+And it was thus that the 1980s generation of painters had the chance to learn the principles of their art from good masters and teachers.
+Those painters who went on to continue their studies at the School of Fine Arts in Paris – and they were more than a handful – chose to do so in Leonardo Cremonini’s studio.
+The illustrious Italian painter, who was moreover an exceptional teacher, added a spiritual dimension to the visual arts education of his Greek students, while at the same time trained them in the way they looked at what he used to call “the vertigo of the visible”: he taught them how to seek revelation through the trivial.